 Memory Care from Assisting Hands

-When you call Assisting Hands to provide care for your loved ones with Alzheimer’s or dementia, we will send a representative to meet with you and your loved ones in their home.
+When you call Assisting Hands to provide care for your loved ones with Alzheimer’s disease or dementia, we will send a representative to meet with you and your loved ones in their home.
 Our goal is to understand the care needs of your loved ones so we can form an appropriate care plan.
 With this memory care plan, we will ensure that your loved ones’ specific care needs are met and that the environment within their home is safe.

 We know that caring for loved ones with Alzheimer’s or dementia is very difficult for families which is why we offer to help with our Alzheimer’s and dementia care services.
 Our caregivers are trained to provide care for those suffering from these diseases in a compassionate way that will help ensure their comfort and well-being.
 Give Assisting Hands Home Care a call at (630) 332-2203 for more about how we can help those suffering from Alzheimer’s and dementia in Aurora, IL area.